Legacy's awards and honors

 The Daily Journal of Commerce awarded Randall Children's Hospital at Legacy Emanuel with Top Project's 2012 highest honor: Best in Show.

-Legacy Good Samaritan Medical Center once again received national recognition from the Healthcare Financial Management Association (HFMA).
+Legacy Good Samaritan Medical Center again received national recognition from the Healthcare Financial Management Association (HFMA).
 The HMFA MAP Award is highly regarded in the world of revenue cycle performance.
 Legacy Good Samaritan is a third-time recipient of this award.

 The American Association of Critical-Care Nurses (AACN) awarded Randall Children's Hospital at Legacy Emanuel a gold-level Beacon Award for Excellence on the Pediatric Intensive Care Unit.
 Only 15 adult and children's critical care units in the U.S. have achieved the gold designation for the Beacon award.